 Owners have a high level of responsibility to ensure their dogs are effectively contained, have adequate fencing and are under effective control when in a public place.
 This means being on a lead and being walked by a person of responsible age.
 Council will take action against owners who disregard their responsibility.
 These actions may include severe financial penalties or Court action against a dog owner.

 There may be times when a dog will attack without warning.
-If a dog knocks you to the ground, lie in the foetal position with your arms covering your face and remain still.
+If a dog knocks you to the ground, lie in the fetal position with your arms covering your face and remain still.

 When Council receives a complaint about a dog attack, the incident is thoroughly investigated and if the attack is substantiated, the dog owner can face possible warnings, restrictions placed on their dog's registration and/or specific conditions placed on their license, infringement notices or prosecution in Court.
 Actions taken against a dog owner depend on the specific circumstances involved in the attack.
 In a severe attack Council can cancel a dog's registration, requiring it to be removed from the municipality, or seek a Court order to have the dog destroyed.